 The County will invest entitlement funds in high priority areas with concentrations of at least 51% LMI persons.
 Several of the County's LMI census areas are located in the Inner Beltway communities and the Transforming Neighborhoods Initiative (TNI) communities.
-These geographic areas should benefit from multiple revitalization activities occurring in a concentrated and coordinated manner.
+These geographic areas will benefit from multiple revitalization activities occurring in a concentrated and coordinated manner.

-The following maps illustrate geographically targeted investments that will occur for FY 2016 - 2020.5
+The following maps illustrate areas planned for geographically-targeted investments FY 2016 - 2020.

-Figure 2 - TNI Areas and Nearby Municipalities
+Figure 2 - TNI Areas